The vegan hot chocolate photos have been inspired by Vegan Champurrado from Bojon Gourmet

 The number one ingredient in any hot chocolate is real chocolate.
 You can find many recipes that differ from one another, but the main ingredients of any hot chocolate are chocolate and milk (or cream).
 There’s no right or wrong when it comes to choosing the actual chocolate.
 The easiest way to choose the right chocolate is to use the one you enjoy eating.
 It can be dark, milk, or white, depending on how sweet you prefer your drink to be.

-The high quality ingredients are definitely worth the splurge.
+High quality ingredients are definitely worth the splurge.
 But if you want to make hot chocolate more often and not spend a fortune, I would recommend adding some cocoa powder and a sweetener in place of some of the chocolate.
 Not all, but some.
 I like using Hershey’s natural unsweetened cocoa powder and maple syrup.

 Finally, there are countless possibilities of things to add on top of hot chocolate.
 I like to serve my hot chocolate with a little bit of coconut whipped cream so that the cold cream mixes in with the hot chocolate and gives it a luscious creamy effect.
 Sprinkle it with a little bit of cinnamon and you have a delicious hot chocolate.